awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 '
 ```

-**Stopping Behavior**
+**Stopping behavior**

-A pipeline execution won't stop while a callback step is running\.
+A pipeline process won't stop while a callback step is running\.

-When you call [StopPipelineExecution](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_StopPipelineExecution.html) on a pipeline execution with a running callback step, SageMaker Pipelines sends an additional Amazon SQS message to the specified SQS queue\.
-The body of the SQS message contains a "status" field which is set to "Stopping"\.
+When you call [StopPipelineExecution](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_StopPipelineExecution.html) on a pipeline processwith a running callback step, SageMaker Pipelines sends an additional Amazon SQS message to the specified SQS queue\.
+The body of the SQS message contains a **Status** field which is set to `Stopping`\.
 The following shows an example SQS message body\.

 ```
 {